laneboysrc/rc-headless-transmitter/docs/configurator.md

     nn: maximum number of buffered requests

 By default, the *configurator* assumes that the buffer has only a size of 1 packet.
 Only after receiving the above command it can send multiple packets to the bridge.
-Currently we are using a buffer of 5 packets.

-The Websocket protocol is a reliable protocol, as it builds on TCP/IP.
+The WebSocket protocol is a reliable protocol, as it builds on TCP/IP.
 As such the implementer does not have to be concerned with wireless issues described in the *nRF protocol*.

+WebSocket supports payloads in text format and binary format (BLOB).
+For the configurator we are using text format, where the binary data is Hex encoded (e.g. a value of 0xa2 is sent as string "A2").
+This is done as it turned out that the FileReader object in the Chrome browser, which is required to obtain data from BLOBs in JavaScript, is very slow and caused performance issues.

 ## UART protocol